infiniflow/ragflow/README.md

    ```

 3. Build the pre-built Docker images and start up the server:
-   > Running the following commands automatically downloads the *dev* version RAGFlow Docker image.
-To download and run a specified Docker version, update `RAGFLOW_IMAGE` in **docker/.env** to the intended version, for example `RAGFLOW_IMAGE=infiniflow/ragflow:v0.12.0`, before running the following commands.
+   > Running the following commands automatically downloads the *slim-dev* version RAGFlow Docker image.
+To download and run a specified Docker version, update `RAGFLOW_IMAGE` in **docker/.env** to the intended version, for example `RAGFLOW_IMAGE=infiniflow/ragflow:v0.12.0-slim`, before running the following commands.

    ```bash
    $ cd ragflow/docker